Business Segment Info

 (Alcoholic beverages)

-In the alcoholic beverages segment, competition is intensifying as domestic demand falls further because the population is shrinking, the birth rate is falling, the population is aging, the frequency of drinking outside the home is declining, and prices are rising across all categories.
-Looking at different drinking practices, the on-premise market is showing signs of recovery as restrictions on movement are eased.
-However, the practice of drinking at home persists, as rising prices drive more frugal behavior.
-Accordingly, demand for chu-hi and other RTD beverages remain favorable.
-Sales of chu-hi base spirit and whiskies suitable for use in highballs also rose.
-As a result, sales of alcoholic beverages amounted to ¥72,904 million (up 2.5% year on year).
-In this segment, the operating loss was ¥961 million (operating income of ¥499 million in the previous year).
+In the alcoholic beverages segment, competition is intensifying further because the population is shrinking, the birth rate is falling, the population is aging in Japan, the frequency of drinking outside the home is declining, and rising prices are driving a trend toward more frugal spending.
+In this environment, sales of alcoholic beverages amounted to ¥81,570 million (up 3.6% year on year).
+In this segment, operating income was ¥2,555 million (up 11.3% year on year).

 (Enzymes and pharmaceuticals)